petereijgermans11/workshop-reactjs-vuejs/workshop-reactjs-vuejs/vuejs-app/README.md

 ### App.vue

 This is the first component mounted by Vue.
-Fix the errors in this file before moving :)
+This component consist of the tesla-battery.component.
+This is the container component.
+The tesla-battery.component: Provides data and actions to presentational components.

-# Happy hacking ! ;-)
+# Happy coding ! ;-)
 ```